NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

   is specified by a property.
 Each default value must be specified by a property whose name is in the form *CreateNodeArgsPropParamValue_PARAMETERNAME*  where *PARAMETERNAME* must be replaced by the *script-name* of the parameter.
-The property must have the same type as the data-type of the parameter (e.g: int for IntParam, float for FloatParam, bool for BooleanParam, String for StringParam).
+The property must have the same type as the data-type of the parameter (e.g. int for IntParam, float for FloatParam, bool for BooleanParam, String for StringParam).

 - *Name*: **CreateNodeArgsPropOutOfProject**